RSE-Sheffield/team-container/content/posts/meeting-00-write-up.md

 This group was set up to help researchers, research software engineers and IT Services staff discuss and demo *how to do containers*.

-The 0th meeting, held today, wasn't widely advertised (sorry) and was primarily focussed on what the meetup needs to do/cover.
+The 0th meeting, held today, wasn't widely advertised (sorry) and was primarily focussed on what the meetup needs to do/cover in future.

 Here's a summary of what we discussed: